PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation.
 The exporter shrank by another 111 lines.
 No model conversion or inference was run.

+Binary uncertain-shape passthrough, runtime-alignment detection, and preferred alignment-anchor selection now live in the Torch-free `pytorch_binary_policy.py` owner.
+All three moved function ASTs match checkpoint `e477e68` exactly; two direct dynamic-signature contracts and the focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 151 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-